 How to store Pumpkin Cream Cheese Muffins

-These Pumpkin Muffins have to be stored in the refrigerator if not eaten within a few hours, because of the cream cheese swirl.
+These Pumpkin Muffins will need to be stored in the refrigerator if not eaten within a few hours, because of the cream cheese swirl on top.

 I personally like these muffins best served at room temperature or slightly chilled, so I take them out of the fridge for a few minutes before serving to let them warm up on the counter.

 So while you can freeze them, I wouldn’t recommend it.
-Thankfully this recipe for Pumpkin Cream Cheese Muffins thankfully only takes 30 minutes to make start to finish!
+Thankfully this recipe for Pumpkin Cream Cheese Muffins thankfully only takes 30 minutes to make from start to finish!

 - 1 3/4 cups all purpose flour